Anna Przybylska

 Anna Przybylska (26 December 1978 – 5 October 2014) was a Polish actress and model.

-She was ranked high amongst the most beautiful Polish actresses and was chosen, in 2004, to be the Polish ambassador for the ASTOR cosmetics brand.
+She was chosen, in 2004, to be the Polish ambassador for the ASTOR cosmetics brand.
 Two years later, she became the European ambassador for ASTOR.

 Biography

 Anna Przybylska was born in Gdynia.

 In June 2000, after only 9 months of dating, she married Dominik Zygra, a businessman.
 They got divorced after a year.
-After the divorce, Anna started a relationship with the footballer Jarosław Bieniuk, with whom she had a daughter Oliwia (born October 18, 2002) and two sons: Szymon (born January 13, 2006) and Jan (born March 21, 2011).
+After the divorce, Anna started a relationship with the footballer Jarosław Bieniuk, with whom she had a daughter Oliwia (born 18 October 2002) and two sons: Szymon (born 13 January 2006) and Jan (born 21 March 2011).

-At the end of July 2013, she underwent surgery to remove a pancreatic tumor in a clinic in Gdansk.
+At the end of July 2013, she underwent surgery to remove a pancreatic tumor in a clinic in Gdańsk.
 She was also treated in Switzerland.
-She died on 5 October 2014 at in her family home in Gdynia.
-On October 9, 2014, she was buried in the grave of her father, in the cemetery at the Parish of St. Michael the Archangel in Gdynia.

 After fighting pancreatic cancer for approximately a year, she died on 5 October 2014 at her home in Gdynia.
+On 9 October 2014 she was buried in the grave of her father, in the cemetery at the Parish of St. Michael the Archangel in Gdynia.

-Media about her Life
+Media about her life

-A biography was published in 2017 on her life called Ania, written by Grzegorz Kubicki, Maciej Drzewicki.
+A biography was published in 2017 on her life called Ania, written by Grzegorz Kubicki and Maciej Drzewicki.
 The book was published in Polish.

 A documentary film about her life, Ania, was released in 2022.